Plain Language Awards

 A desire to share other people’s stories led me to journalism as a first career.
 Before I went into academia, I worked as a journalist in the US, Australia, and Britain.

-I’ve worked professionally as a news and features reporter for various newspapers and magazines such as The Columbia Missourian (USA), Lawrence Journal World (USA), The Big Issue (London, England), and Good Housekeeping (US edition in New York).
+I’ve worked professionally as a news and features reporter for various newspapers and magazines such as The Columbia Missourian (US), Lawrence Journal World (US), The Big Issue (London, UK), and Good Housekeeping (US edition in New York).
 I am now a freelance writer and blogger.

 Plain language guides my academic work